Admitted Transfer Students

 Steps to Finalize Your Admission

-- Once you’re logged in, look for the Intent to Register link in your portal Checklist under My Status.
+• Once you’re logged in, look for the Intent to Enroll link in your CSUN Portal Checklist under Incomplete Tasks.

-Filing your Intent to Register is free.
-If you plan to become a CSUN Matador, file today!
+Submitting your Intent to Enroll is free.
+If you plan to become a CSUN Matador, submit your intent today!

 Ask your college or university to send your final, official transcripts to the CSUN Office of the Registrar on your college's official letterhead.
 Transcripts may be sent directly from your school, electronically or via sealed envelope.